Photos by Flaticon

 War is hell.

 No one understands the price of war more than those who pay it.
 Israelis do not enjoy sending their children, year after year, to fight, kill and die.
-The ongoing military rule of millions of Palestinians places a heavy emotional, social and financial burden on Israeli society.
+The ongoing military rule of millions of Palestinians places a heavy emotional, social and financial burden on Israeli society, besides being immoral on its own.

-But the fact that peace needs to be achieved doesn't mean that it can be achieved that easily.
-Territorial concessions were answered with rockets and terror-tunnels, heavy-priced peace offers were rejected, and calls for the elimination of Israel were and are made by the Palestinian leadership.
+But the fact that peace must be achieved doesn't mean that it can be achieved that easily.
+Territorial concessions were answered with rockets and terror-tunnels; heavy-priced peace offers were rejected; and calls for the elimination of Israel were and are made by the Palestinian leadership.
 Whilst poll after poll shows that Israelis support peace, they have plenty of reasons to be skeptical.

 That does not mean we shouldn't try.
 On the contrary: the Israeli-Democratic Alliance is not hiding behind simplistic defenses (such as "the conflict is complicated") or demands ("the occupation must end").
 Instead, we encourage a critical and comprehensive discussion about the conflict, with its nuances, complexities, and imperfections, as the only way to achieve progress - and eventually peace and justice.